Visa, Mastercard ask U.S. court to declare card fees are lawful

-UPDATE 1-S.Korea bonds, stocks set for 3rd month of inflows; policy to stay easy-c.bank

-* Bond, stock inflows to continue for 3rd straight month in March

-NEW YORK May 24 Visa Inc and MasterCard Inc, opening another front in an eight-year battle over credit card fees paid by retailers, on Friday asked a federal judge to declare that the fees do not violate antitrust law.
+NEW YORK Visa Inc (V.N) and MasterCard Inc (MA.N), opening another front in an eight-year battle over credit card fees paid by retailers, on Friday asked a federal judge to declare that the fees do not violate antitrust law.

 The lawsuit seeks to give the card companies legal ammunition against some retailers who are trying to opt out a proposed settlement under which they would receive a share of $7.2 billion in cash and fee discounts from the card companies.